Do you think you know everything about the state of Illinois?

 8. Did you know in Mount Pulaski, Illinois, it is illegal for boys (and only boys) to throw snowballs at trees?

-9. Robert Pershing Wadlow, also known as the world’s tallest man, was born in Alton, Illinois and was last recorded in 1940 being 8’11”, weighing 491 pounds and wore a size 37 shoe.
+9. Robert Pershing Wadlow, also known as the world’s tallest man, was born in Alton, Illinois and was last recorded in 1940 being 8’11”, weighing 491 pounds, and wearing a size 37 shoe.

 10. Agricultural and forestry machinery producer, John Deere, was founded in 1937 in Moline, Illinois.